Abdurahman-hassan/the-complete-dart-learning-guide--HassanFulaih/lib/003.Section3:Object-Oriented-Programming/011.FinalVsConst/README.md

   a1 = "Ab2";
   a2 = "Ab3";

-  // we can re-assign a value on it and it must be initialized const double PI = 3.14;
+  // we can't re-assign a value on it and it must be initialized const double PI = 3.14;

   // we can re-assign a value on it if it not initialized